Parity Sheaves and Smith Theory: Smith theory and parity sheaves

 \subsection{Lifting}

-Let $\cE$ be a parity complex in $D^b_{\vp,S}(X;\zp)$ satisfying the conditions of Theorem \ref{alloallo}.
-Then $\Psm(\cE)$ is a Tate-parity complex.
-Suppose that all parity sheaves $\cE(\lambda,\LL)$ exist for $D^b_{S}(Y;\zp)$, and moreover satisfy the conditions of Theorem \ref{sheavesbij}, so that $\bT^*\epsilon_*$ induces a bijection between parity sheaves and Tate-parity sheaves.
-Then there is a unique parity complex $\F$, up to even shifts in the summands, satisfying the equation
+We now combine the results of the previous section and the results of Section \ref{Section: modular reduction}.
+Suppose that $X$ and $X^\vp$ are as in the previous section.
+Let $\cE$ be a parity complex in $D^b_{\vp,S}(X;\bO)$ satisfying the conditions of Theorem \ref{alloallo}, so that $\Psm(\cE)$ is a Tate-parity complex.
+Suppose further that all parity sheaves $\cE(\lambda,\bO)$ exist for $D^b_{S}(X^\vp;\bO)$, and moreover satisfy the conditions of Theorem \ref{sheavesbij}.
+Corollary \ref{superbij} now implies that $\bT$ induces a bijection In particular, there is a unique parity complex $\F$, up to even shifts in the summands, satisfying the equation